software-students-spring2024/2-web-app-exercise-team-11/README.md

 ## Product vision statement

-MoodMap aims to create emotional awareness through a comprehensive tracker that categorizes emotions into detailed subcategories, enabling users to monitor trends and foster personal growth on a daily and weekly basis.
+MoodMap aims to create emotional awareness through a comprehensive tracker that categorizes emotions into detailed subcategories, enabling users to monitor trends and foster personal growth on a daily and weekly basis!

 ## User stories